OpenSMTPD/table-redis/README.md

 **master**

-	This is the IP of the master redis server.
+> This is the IP of the master redis server.

-	To connect via an unix socket use unix:/path/to/sock
+> To connect via an unix socket use unix:/path/to/sock

-	The default is 127.0.0.1
+> The default is 127.0.0.1

 **master\_port**

-	This is the port used to connect to the master redis server.
+> This is the port used to connect to the master redis server.

-	The default is 6379
+> The default is 6379

 **slave**

-	This is the IP of the slave redis server, if any.
+> This is the IP of the slave redis server, if any.

-	To connect via an unix socket use unix:/path/to/sock
+> To connect via an unix socket use unix:/path/to/sock

 **slave\_port**

-	This is the port used to connect to the slave redis server if any.
+> This is the port used to connect to the slave redis server if any.

 **database**

-	The database number to use.
+> The database number to use.

-	The default is 0.
+> The default is 0.

 **password**

-	The password to use to authenticate to the redis server if any.
+> The password to use to authenticate to the redis server if any.

 **query\_domain**

-	This is used to provide a query for a domain query call.
-All the '%s' are replaced
+> This is used to provide a query for a domain query call.
+> All the '%s' are replaced

-	with the appropriate data, in this case it would be the right hand side of the SMTP address.
+> with the appropriate data, in this case it would be the right hand side of
+> the SMTP address.

-	This expects one string to be returned with a matching domain name.
+> This expects one string to be returned with a matching domain name.

 **query\_userinfo**

-	This is used to provide a query for looking up user information.
+> This is used to provide a query for looking up user information.

-	All the '%s' are replaced with the appropriate data, in this case it
+> All the '%s' are replaced with the appropriate data, in this case it

-	would be the left hand side of the SMTP address.
+> would be the left hand side of the SMTP address.

-	This expects three fields to be returned an int containing a UID, an int containing a GID
+> This expects three fields to be returned an int containing a UID, an int
+> containing a GID

-	and a string containing the home directory for the user.
+> and a string containing the home directory for the user.

 **query\_credentials**

-	This is used to provide a query for looking up credentials.
-All the '%s' are replaced
+> This is used to provide a query for looking up credentials.
+> All the '%s' are replaced

-	with the appropriate data, in this case it would be the left hand side of the SMTP address.
+> with the appropriate data, in this case it would be the left hand side of
+> the SMTP address.

-	the query expects that there are two strings returned one with a
+> the query expects that there are two strings returned one with a

-	user name one with a password in encrypted format.
+> user name one with a password in encrypted format.

 **query\_alias**

-	This is used to provide a query to look up aliases.
-All the '%s' are replaced
+> This is used to provide a query to look up aliases.

-	with the appropriate data, in this case it would be the left hand side of the SMTP address.
+> All the '%s' are replaced with the appropriate data, in this case it would
+> be the left hand side of the SMTP address.

-	This expects one string to be returned with the user name the alias resolves to.
+> This expects one string to be returned with the user name the alias resolves to.

-	If the query returns an array, all the data will be concatenated into one string with ',' as a separator
+> If the query returns an array, all the data will be concatenated into one
+> string with ',' as a separator

 **query\_mailaddr**

-	This is used to provide a query to check if a mail address exists.
+> This is used to provide a query to check if a mail address exists.

-	All the '%s' are replaced with the appropriate data, in this case it would be the SMTP address.
+> All the '%s' are replaced with the appropriate data, in this case it would
+> be the SMTP address.

-	This expects an integer as a reply, 0 = false and 1 = true
+> This expects an integer as a reply, 0 = false and 1 = true

 # EXAMPLES

 Due to the nature of redis, multiple schemas can be used.
 Those provided here a known to work.

 **domain**

+> Using a set for the domains:

-	# redis-cli sadd domains example.net
+> > \# redis-cli sadd domains example.net

-	in the redis table configuration file
+> in the redis table configuration file:

-:

-	query_domain SISMEMBER domains %s
+> > query\_domain SISMEMBER domains %s

 **userinfo**

-	Hash works well for users
+> Hash works well for users

-	# redis-cli HSET user:foo uid 1001
+> > \# redis-cli HSET user:foo uid 1001

-	# redis-cli HSET user:foo gid 1001
+> > \# redis-cli HSET user:foo gid 1001

-	# redis-cli HSET user:foo maildir /mail/foo
+> > \# redis-cli HSET user:foo maildir /mail/foo

-	in the redis table configuration file
+> in the redis table configuration file :

-:

-	query_userinfo HMGET user:%s uid gid maildir
+> > query\_userinfo HMGET user:%s uid gid maildir

 **credentials**

-	We can extend the hash for our user to put credential in it
+> We can extend the hash for our user to put credential in it

-	# redis-cli HSET user:foo login foo
+> > \# redis-cli HSET user:foo login foo

-	# redis-cli HSET user:foo passwd encrypted_password
+> > \# redis-cli HSET user:foo passwd encrypted\_password

-	in the redis table configuration file
+> in the redis table configuration file:

-:

-	query_credentials HMGET user:%s login passwd
+> > query\_credentials HMGET user:%s login passwd

 **alias**

-	Using redis sorted list
+> Using redis sorted list:

-:

-	# redis-cli LPUSH aliases:foo@example.net foo
+> > \# redis-cli LPUSH aliases:foo@example.net foo

-	# redis-cli LPUSH aliases:bar@example.net foo
+> > \# redis-cli LPUSH aliases:bar@example.net foo

-	in the redis table configuration file
+> in the redis table configuration file:

-:

-	query_alias LRANGE aliases:%s 0 -1
+> > query\_alias LRANGE aliases:%s 0 -1

 **mailaddr**

+> Using a set for the addresses:

-	# redis-cli sadd mailaddr foo@example.net
+> > \# redis-cli sadd mailaddr foo@example.net

-	in the redis table configuration file
+> in the redis table configuration file:

-:

-	query_mailaddr SISMEMBER mailaddr %s
+> > query\_mailaddr SISMEMBER mailaddr %s

 # SEE ALSO